-- Entrance of St. Mary into the Temple at the age of 3: 3rd of Koiahk (approximately the 12th of December)
+- Entrance of St. Mary into the Temple: 3rd of Koiahk (approximately the 12th of December)

 - Her Departure: 21st of Tobe (approximately the 29th of January)

-- The Revealing of the Assumption of the body of St. Mary to Heaven: 16th of Mesore (22nd of August)
+- The Revealing of the Assumption of Her Body: 16th of Mesore (22nd of August)

 - The Consecration of the First Church Built in Her Name in the City of Philippi: 21st of Paone (28th of June).
 On this day we also celebrate the feast of her miracle of dissolving the chains of St. Matthias the apostle.

-In addition to these 5 feasts, there is a monthly commemoration of St. Mary on the 21st of every Coptic month.
+In addition to these five feasts, there is a monthly commemoration of St. Mary on the 21st of every Coptic month.